 - 100g water at 23C

-- 25g of sourdough starter. (please discard the rest – or you can use it in other formulas)
+- 25g of sourdough starter (please discard/compost the rest, or you can use it in other formulas)

 Mix together the flour, water and starter in a clean pot, and put a lid on that is not airtight.
 Leave for 8 hours at room temperature (22C) and it will be ready to use when it has doubled in size.
-You can use it for about 2 – 3 hours.
+You can use it for about 2-3 hours.
 At this point, you do two things.
 Make your leaven whilst it is wild and bubbly and active.
-Then you pop it back in the fridge unit the next time you need to use it.
+Then you pop the remaining refreshed starter into the fridge unit the next time you need to use it.

 This way it is stored whist the microbes are at their highest number.